Tvoncher/evo-blackjack/README.md

 ## Local launch

-Install dependencies with yarn install./
+Install dependencies with yarn install.\
 Run the server with yarn start.

 ### Available scripts